prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 > HINT: you might not be able to determine the proper identifier value until after you have implemented the Information Storage Requirements (below).
 Until then, feel free to use a temporary placeholder integer (like 1 or 100 or something), then return to this task once you have demonstrated your ability to append records to the "Data" sheet.

-> NOTE: for the basic project requirements, it is safe to assume it is not possible for existing records to be reordered or removed or deleted.

 The `timestamp` should be the date and time when the form was submitted, formatted in a human-friendly way.

 > HINT: you might need to search the Internet for "how to get the current date and time in VBA" or "excel vba timestamp" :smiley_cat: